-The QFN package has low thermal impedance, providing good thermal conduction from the silicon to the ambient, to keep junction temperatures low.
+The QFN package has low thermal impedance, which provides good thermal conduction from the silicon to the ambient, to keep junction temperatures low.
 As an added level of protection, the charger converter turns off and self-protects when the junction temperature exceeds the TSHUT threshold of 155°C. The charger stays off until the junction temperature falls below 135°C.

-Status Register (ACGOOD, DPMDET Pins)
+Adapter Detected Status Register (ACGOOD Pin)

-Two status outputs are available, and both require external pullup resistors to pull the pins to the system digital rail for a high level.
+One status output is available, and it requires an external pullup resistor to pull the pin to the system digital rail for a high level.

-ACGOOD goes low when ACDET is above 2.4 V and the 700-ms delay time is over.
-It indicates that the adapter voltage is high enough.
+ACGOOD goes low after the deglitch time delay when ACDET is above 2.4 V and PVCC is above BAT+185mV.
+It indicates that the adapter voltage is high enough for normal operation.